GandhiNN/gandhinn.github.io/_drafts/2025-08-18-handling-aws-sdk-items-effectively-in-rust.md

 # Profiling memory allocation in Rust using `Heaptrack`
 [Heaptrack](https://github.com/KDE/heaptrack/blob/master/README.md) is a heap memory profiler for Linux.

 Heaptrack traces all memory allocations and annotates these events with stack traces.
-Some important metrics are memory footprints, memory leaks, memory allocation hotspots, and temporary allocations.
+Some important metrics produced by it are memory footprints, memory leaks, memory allocation hotspots, and temporary allocations.

 On Ubuntu (22.04) heaptrack can be installed via `apt`: